 The drawbacks of batteries (the bad side of electric vehicles)

 - Low energy density/energy-to-weight ratio of 30-200 Watt-hours per kg (110 is more common for modern lithium-ion powered electric vehicles).

 - Low power density/power-to-weight ratio of 180-7,000 Watts per kg (7,000 is much higher than average, 1,000-2,000 is more common)

 - High cost per watt-hour of storage ranging from $0.26 per Wh for lead acid to $3 per Wh for expensive lithium-ion models, but normally $0.50 to $1 per watt-hour for lithium-ion.

 Electric vehicle maintenance is significantly different from gasoline powered vehicle maintenance, as they are constructed with different parts, and not only that, but the number of parts is also different.
-One example is that electric vehicles do not usually contain transmissions, but they do contain batteries, both batteries and transmissions are extremely costly to replace, and the price tags on transmissions are not as high as that of batteries, but the labour cost to replace a transmission is high, since transmission replacement is a much more complicated, lengthy, and strenuous process than battery replacement.
-There are exceptions to this rule in cases where the battery packs are placed in difficult to reach areas.
+One example is that electric vehicles do not usually contain transmissions, but they do contain batteries.
+Batteries and transmissions are extremely costly to replace, and the price tags on transmissions are not as high as that of batteries.
+However, the labour cost of transmission replacement is high, due to the fact that transmission replacement is a much more complicated, lengthy, and strenuous process than battery replacement.
+There are exceptions to this rule in cases where the battery packs are placed in highly recessed areas.

 The average lifespan of electric vehicle batteries is five to ten years because they are normally powered by lithium iron phosphate batteries.
 This is due to the fact that electric vehicle batteries especially need to last as long as possible due to the high cost of replacement, unlike portable electronics which stop working after a couple or few years.
 Portable electronics utilize a different type of batteries that lasts only 4 years.